hereon-GEMS/pydidas/src/pydidas/docs/src/manuals/gui/frames/DataBrowsingFrame.rst

     This option toggles case sensitive sorting.
 If enabled, lowercase and uppercase names will be sorted and displayed separately.

+  - Current directory

+    This widget both shows the current directory and allows to change the current directory by entering a new path.
+If the new path does not exist, the entry will be ignored.
+It is also possible to drag and drop directories or files from the file system into the entry field.
+This will automatically set the current directory to the directory of the dragged item.
+In the case of files, the file will also be opened, if it is a supported data format.

+  - Filename filter

+    This field allows to filter the displayed files in the directory explorer.
+    The asterix `*` can be used as a wildcard.
+For example, entering `*.h5` will display only files with the `.h5` extension.
+The filter is applied to files only and will not affect the display of directories, i.e. all directories will always be shown, regardless of the filter.
+The filter can be reset by deleting the entry in the field.

+  - Reset filter

+    This button also resets the filename filter.
+It is equivalent to deleting the entry in the filter field.

+  - Collapse all

+    This button collapses all directories in the directory explorer.
+It is equivalent to double-clicking on all top level entries.

 Directory explorer
 ^^^^^^^^^^^^^^^^^^